Children's Fitness and Childhood Obesity

 prevent slipping.

-forms to choose from, martial arts are a great way to get kids involved in a
+to choose from, martial arts are a great way to get kids involved in a sport

-sport that involves strength, coordination and mental discipline.
-Proper
+that involves strength, coordination and mental discipline.
+Proper training and

-fun activity for the whole family.
-Experts suggest children ride on sidewalks
+activity for the whole family.
+Experts suggest children ride on sidewalks and

-and paths until they are at least 10 years old, show good riding skills and be
+paths until they are at least 10 years old, show good riding skills and be able

-able to follow the rules of the road.
-Helmets, of course, are a necessity for
+to follow the rules of the road.
+Helmets, of course, are a necessity for both

 4. Swimming: Nothing beats splashing